-The monitoring and documentation needed to track landings for the gillnet component of the Gulf Florida West Coast Southern Subzone exist within current NMFS electronic reporting systems; however, improvements to these systems are being considered under Action 4 (Section 4.4).
-Currently, seafood dealers who purchase king mackerel are required to report those landings electronically every day, regardless of whether they actually purchased king mackerel landed using gillnets on a given day.
+The monitoring and documentation needed to track landings for the gillnet component of the Florida West Coast Southern Subzone exist within current NMFS electronic reporting systems; however, improvements to these systems are being considered under Action 4 (Section 4.4).
+Currently, seafood dealers who purchase king mackerel are required to report electronically every day, regardless of whether they actually purchased king mackerel landed using gillnets on a given day.
 Due to quality controls in place to validate landings, NMFS may not receive validated landings from the gillnet component until up to 48 hours after those fish were landed at the dock.
-Because Alternative 1 (no action) would not require additional rulemaking, it would have no effect on the administrative environment.
+Because Alternative 1 would not require additional rulemaking, it would have no effect on the administrative environment.

-Alternative 2 and its associated options would establish an ACT at some level below the ACL for the gillnet component of the Gulf Florida West Coast Southern Subzone.
-If an ACT is established in one of Options a-d of Alternative 2, any rulemaking which would be made for the ACL would concurrently be made for the ACT, thereby not causing any significant administrative burden.
-However, if Option 3 of Alternative 2 is chosen as preferred, a direct effect on the administrative environment would be observed each time the ACT was adjusted to account for the carry-over of the previous year's remaining quota.
+Alternative 2 and its associated options would establish an ACT at some level less than the ACL for the gillnet component of the Florida West Coast Southern Subzone.
+If an ACT was established in one of Options a-d of Alternative 2, any reduction which would be made for the ACL would concurrently be made for the ACT, thereby not causing any significant administrative burden.
+However, under Alternative 2, Option c, a direct effect on the administrative environment would be observed each time the ACT was adjusted to account for the carry-over of the previous year's remaining quota.

-In the event that the Gulf Florida West Coast Southern Subzone gillnet ACL is exceeded, a reduction of the subsequent year's ACL by the amount of the overage (hereafter: "payback provision", or "payback") could be implemented under Alternative 3.
-This payback provision could be implemented either regardless of stock status (Option a) or only if Gulf migratory group king mackerel have been declared overfished by NMFS (Option b).
+In the event that the Florida West Coast Southern Subzone gillnet ACL is exceeded, a reduction of the subsequent year's ACL by the amount of the overage would be implemented under Preferred Alternative 3.
+This overage adjustment would be implemented either regardless of stock status (Preferred Option a) or only if Gulf migratory group king mackerel have been declared overfished by NMFS (Option b).
 Adjusting for an overage of the quota would have direct negative effects on the administrative environment through additional rulemaking and recalculating the subsequent year's ACL.
-The act of adjusting the ACL and ACT for the gillnet component under Alternative 3 would need to occur each time the ACL for the gillnet component is exceeded.
-Therefore, these alternatives would trigger an additional administrative burden to the Council and NMFS to set the revised ACL (and ACT, if Alternative 2 is selected as preferred).
+The act of adjusting the ACL and ACT (if implemented) for the gillnet component under Preferred Alternative 3 would need to occur each time the ACL for the gillnet component is exceeded.
+Therefore, these alternatives would trigger an additional administrative burden to the Gulf of Mexico Fishery Management Council (Council) and NMFS to set the revised ACL (and ACT, under Alternative 2).

-4.3 Action 3: Modify Electronic Reporting Requirements for Dealers Receiving King Mackerel Harvested by Gillnet in the Gulf Florida West Coast Southern Subzone
+4.3 Action 3: Modify Electronic Reporting Requirements for Dealers Receiving King Mackerel Harvested by Gillnet in the Florida West Coast Southern Subzone

 Alternative 1: No Action - Do not modify electronic reporting requirements for commercial king mackerel gillnet dealers.
-Dealers reporting purchases of king mackerel landed by the gillnet sector for the Gulf Southern Subzone must submit forms daily to the electronic reporting system supported by the Southeast Fisheries Science Center by 6:00 a.m. local time.
-Until the commercial quota for the run-around gillnet sector for Gulf migratory group king mackerel is reached, if no king mackerel were received, an electronic report so stating must be submitted for that day.
+Dealers reporting purchases of king mackerel landed by the gillnet sector for the Florida West Coast Southern Subzone must submit forms daily to the electronic reporting system supported by the SEFSC by 6:00 a.m. local time.
+Until the commercial quota for the run-around gillnet component for Gulf migratory group king mackerel is reached, if no king mackerel were received, an electronic report so stating must be submitted for that day.

 Alternative 2: Remove the requirement for daily electronic reporting by commercial king mackerel gillnet dealers.
-Dealers reporting purchases of king mackerel landed by the gillnet sector for the Gulf Southern Subzone must submit forms weekly for trips landing between Sunday and Saturday to the electronic reporting system supported by the Southeast Fisheries Science Center by 11:59 p.m. local time on the following Tuesday.
+Dealers reporting purchases of king mackerel landed by the gillnet sector for the Florida West Coast Southern Subzone must submit forms weekly for trips landing between Sunday and Saturday to the electronic reporting system supported by the SEFSC by 11:59 p.m. local time on the following Tuesday.
 If no fish were received during a week, an electronic report so stating must be submitted for that reporting week.